 A cabinet member or their designee may close a specific office when they have met the following criteria:

-- Verify the office either neglects sufficient staff to adequately function or the closing emergency prevents the office from safely functioning.
+- Verify the office either lacks sufficient staff to adequately function or the closing emergency prevents the office from safely functioning.

 - Ask BHR to coordinate the closure of the office with agencies that have employees in the same building, geographic or affected area.